Herbert Eaton, 3rd Baron Cheylesmore: First World War and after

 At the outbreak of the First World War, Cheylesmore became commandant of a School of Musketry at Bisley Camp, where the ranges were put at the disposal of the Army Council.
 The school was to train and provide instructors in musketry from those who had passed the age of military service.
 The School trained some 14,500 officers, NCOs and civilians for service in the Army and Territorial Force.

-Of Cheylesmore it was said "He is never happier than when the boys have their week at Bisley, and he can devote a portion of his well-earned holidays to "teaching the young idea to shoot.
+Of Cheylesmore it was said "He is never happier than when the boys have their week at Bisley, and he can devote a portion of his well-earned holidays to teaching the young idea to shoot.
 Loves rifle shooting as much as marksmen like him – which is indeed saying a very great deal.
 Has done more to advance the "nation of marksmen" ideal than any other nobleman in the country".

-During World War I he presided over several courts-martial including that which condemned the spy Carl Hans Lody to death.
+During World War I he presided over several courts-martial including that which condemned the spy Carl Hans Lody to death and that of Captain Bowen-Colthurst for the murders of Thomas Dickson, Patrick McIntyre and Francis Sheehy-Skeffington.